 Aikido training develops body awareness, fitness and flexibility, and physical and mental resilience.
 On a deeper level, the art is an exploration of personal interaction, the psychology of conflict, and traditional Japanese culture.

 The Japanese word aiki (合気) means ‘uniting energy’ (often translated ‘harmony’).
 On a physical level, we learn to co-ordinate our own movement through relaxation, controlled breathing, and stable posture.
 When a partner attacks we learn to engage with and redirect their movement instead of blocking or avoiding it.
-On a higher level, this requires cultivating a state of mind that’s neither aggressive nor passive, but calm, composed and concentrated.
+On a higher level, this requires cultivating a state of mind that’s neither aggressive nor passive, but calm, focused and determined.

 The training process

 Aikido practice requires just as much effort on the part of the attacker (uke) as the person who throws (tori).
 As well as initiating with a strong and committed attack, uke must also work continually to regain his/her stability while the defender executes a technique.
-This ability to keep composure even while being unbalanced and thrown is one of the challenging aspects of practice.
+This ability to keep composure even while being unbalanced and thrown is one of the most challenging aspects of practice.

 Aikido techniques are heavily influenced by samurai weapon arts, and for this reason aikido includes practice with bokken (wooden training sword), jo (four-foot staff) and tanto (wooden knife).